Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Comment on 5 dimensions

-From the previous discussion, one would anticipate that lifting the solutions with $V_0=0$ for massless scalar fields might also generate new naked singularity solutions in higher dimensions (see \cite{Feinstein06} for discussions on lifting solutions with $\kappa=0$).
+From the previous section, one would anticipate that lifting the solutions with $V_0=0$ for the massless scalar field might also generate new naked singularity solutions in higher dimensions (see \cite{Feinstein06} for discussions on lifting solutions with $\kappa=0$).
 However, we will show that this turns out to be false.
 The reason lies in that, unlike the 6-dimensional example, the Kretschmann scalar blows up at $x=x_*$, i.e., along the past light cone of the central singularity.
-Hence in such a spacetime, a curvature singularity can pre-exist before the central singularity emerges later at $u=0$.
+Hence in the resulting spacetime, a curvature singularity can pre-exist before the central singularity emerges later at $u=0$.

 Again for concreteness of calculation, we focus on the simplest case $\mathcal{K}=T^1(=S^1)$ in 5 dimensions and take